 Recognising pioneers in global health and tropical medicine

-Every year, The Trustees of the Royal Society of Tropical Medicine and Hygiene, along with some partners, award a number of medals in recognition of excellence to pioneers in global health and tropical medicine.
+Every year, The Trustees of the Royal Society of Tropical Medicine and Hygiene, along with our partners, award a number of medals in recognition of excellence to pioneers in global health and tropical medicine.

 This year was no exception, with the medal ceremony taking place today at the RSTMH Annual Meeting, on the theme of Planetary Health.

 The George Macdonald Medal